cagov/design-system/components/icons/README.md

 Do not use an icon:
 - That does not relate to the meaning or action
 - Without a label if it is not widely understood
-- For more than one function
+- For more than one function or concept
 - Where an image or graphic is more appropriate
 - For decoration
 - If it creates visual clutter (like using too many on a page)